 As an inclusion teacher, I have worked with many teachers.
 This experience helped me learn many organizational tips from my team teachers.
-I often feel like a sponge soaking up ideas and trying them out.
-Over time, I have begun to use one idea from one teacher, another idea for a different teacher, mixed the ideas together, then tweak the methods to make them work better.
-This notebook is a combination of some of those ideas.
+I often feel like a sponge, soaking up ideas and trying them out.
+Over time, I have begun to use one idea from one teacher and another idea from a different teacher, mix the ideas, and then tweak the methods to make them work better.
+Creating student binders is a combination of some of those ideas.

-Providing students with an entire unit at once in place of handing out single pages saves a huge amount of class time.
-In the past, I have worked with teachers who bound units with plastic combs or placed units in 3 pronged folders.
-Both of these become expensive as teachers often must purchase the plastic combs or folders out of their own pockets.
-One great solution is for students to have three ringed binders that can be used for different units all year long.
+Giving students an entire unit at once instead of handing out single pages saves class time.
+In the past, I have worked with teachers who bound units with plastic combs or placed units in three-pronged folders.
+Both of these become expensive as teachers must purchase plastic combs or folders out of their own pockets.
+One great solution is for students to have three-ringed binders that can be used for different units all year long.

-During the summer, as soon as class roles are made, teachers in our school send letters home to each student.
-The letters include the following
+During the summer, as soon as administrators assign class roles, teachers in our school send letters home to each student.
+The notes include the following:

 - a welcome message

-- list of items to buy for the classroom such as tissues, hand sanitizer, and so on.
+- items to buy for the classroom, such as tissues, hand sanitizer, etc.

-In this letter, parents are also told that in place of each individual student purchasing his/her own binder and notebooks, teachers will purchase class sets.
-Teachers provide a price list of items they will be purchasing for each student.
-Parents are asked to provide money for the materials at the beginning of school.
+The letter tells parents that teachers will purchase class sets instead of each student purchasing their own binder and notebooks.
+At the beginning of school, parents are asked to provide money for the materials teachers will buy for each student.
 Since our school has followed this procedure for several years, most parents accept this as the routine for the upper elementary grades.

 #1 ~ Durable binders are worth the extra expense.
-After trying the economy binders one year (They fell apart by midyear.) teachers discovered it was actually cheaper to begin with binders that would last the entire year.
+After trying the economy binders one year (They fell apart by midyear.), teachers discovered it was cheaper, to begin with, binders that would last the entire year.

 #2 ~ Binders covered with clear plastic work best.
-Here’s why: The names of the students can be typed in large font, printed onto card stock, cut into strips, and placed down the outside spine of the binder.
+Here’s why: Names of the students are typed in large font, printed onto card stock, cut into strips, and placed down the outside spine of the binder.

-#3 ~ The binders are organized with plastic pocket tab dividers.
-After trying out three binders for different subjects (science/social studies, math, and language arts), teachers in my team agreed that one larger two-inch binder for all subjects works best.
-[Note: The photos I am using as illustrations are with a one-inch binder as this is what I had at home when I was writing this post.]
+#3 ~ The plastic pocket tab dividers organize the binders.
+After trying out three binders for different subjects (science/social studies, math, and language arts), teachers in my team agreed that one two-inch binder for all subjects works best.
+[Note: The photos I am using as illustrations are with a one-inch binder, as this is what I had at home while writing this post.]

 #4 ~ Color coding binders by different periods is a good idea.
-Our school is departmentalized, so students are moving binders from classroom to classroom.
-By having all binders from the same class in the same color, missing notebooks are easier to find.
-This also helps with adding new material to the notebooks.
+We departmentalize our school, so students move binders from classroom to classroom.
+Having all binders from the same homeroom in the same color makes missing notebooks easier to find.
+Using consistent colored notebooks also helps with adding new material to the binders.

 Having a parent volunteer write on the small tab dividers works best.
-Many students have trouble writing neatly on the small tabs.
+Many students need help with writing neatly on the small tabs.
 We use the following categories: